 Editor in Chief

-Senior Director of Publications
+Director of Editorial Production

 Chris D'Elia has been the art director of SIGNAL for more than 15 years.
 During this time, he has been responsible for the look and feel of SIGNAL as well as the cover designs for most issues.
 He lays out each issue and also helps the association with special projects and ads.
 He also helps small business advertisers promote themselves by helping them with advertising design.

-mail: Chris D'Elia
+Email: Chris D'Elia